 Result: Thanks to the hundreds of supporters who wrote letters, signed petitions, or spoke at today's hearing, Community Choice Energy will get the funding it needs to help move Santa Barbara County to a clean energy future.

-Result: In February, a record amount of 130 community members for the City Council hearing on the Bicycle Master Plan, and in August, the Master Plan was approved thanks to community support.
+Result: Over 130 community members showed up to the initial hearing for the latest Bicycle Master Plan, and 300 CEC followers signed our letter of support.
+After months of further meetings and public input, the Master Plan was approved thanks to community support.

-Result: Over 130,000 signatures, 270+ of those were CEC followers, were presented to the CPUC in the largest number of public comment ever recorded by them.
+Result: Over 130,000 people, 270+ of which were CEC followers, took action to protect rooftop solar in California.
+This overwhelming display of support marks the largest number of public comments ever recorded at the CPUC.

 Result: Governor Jerry Brown signed SB 350 into law, which requires California to generate 50% of its electricity sources renewably by 2030.

 Result: 130 people took action and showed their support for clean energy.

 Original Alert:The Cuyama Solar Project proposes to convert 327 acres of previously disturbed, over-drafted farmland in the Cuyama Valley into a solar facility that will generate enough power for 16,000 California homes and avoid the emissions of 30,000 tons of carbon dioxide emissions annually.
 Show your support by testifying before the Planning Committee.

 Result: 62 people took action and showed their support for clean energy.